yguitton/training-material/news/_posts/2025-03-17-galaxy-meets-onedata.md

 Onedata creates a POSIX-compatible, virtual file system layer spanning geographically distributed data providers hosting heterogeneous storage resources.
-The virtualized data can be access using multiple interfaces: Web GUI, fuse-based POSIX mount, REST API, CDMI API, Pythonic libraries, or S3.
+The virtualized data can be access using multiple interfaces: Web GUI, fuse-based POSIX mount, REST API, CDMI API, Python libraries, or S3.
 Regardless of the interface, the user gets the same, unified view of all his data.